milsanore/poc-node-slow-logging/README.md

 | 5                                     | 2700                |
 | 20                                    | 1300                |

 ## CONCLUSION <a name="conclusion"></a>
 - ☝ this is an empty HTTP handler - i.e. the best-case scenario
 - log less
-- or try a different logging solution
+- log to a file with an already acquired file handle - this is WAY faster
 - or perhaps use traces instead of logs (e.g. otel traces)
-- pino async logging is a red herring - it uses console.log under the hood but it does some batching
+- NB: `pino` "async" logging is a red herring - it uses console.log under the hood but it does some batching